 GRADUATE

 Number of credit hours enrolled per term Enrollment Status % of aid earned % of aid not earned that must be returned

 6 or more Full-Time 100% 0%

 3 to 5 1/2-Time 50% 50%

-1 to 2 Less Than 1/2 Time If a student drops below percentage of grants tha based on the regulations the adjusted Cost of Atte contact the Financial Aid percentage amounts for t can be kept is for that grant and endance.
-Please Office for the
+1 to 2 Less Than 1/2 Time If a student drops below half-time the percentage of grants that can be kept is based on the regulations for that grant and the adjusted Cost of Attendance.
+Please contact the Financial Aid Office for the percentage amounts for each type of aid.